Tech-LAB-Project/Tech-LAB/README.md

 - USB Network Switch
 - And some miscellaneous Parts

+This Simulated Network-Environment can be used for Penetration Testing, Cyber-Security Research and Ethical Hacking Demos.

+All Options are availible over the Web-Gui (URL = Ip of Raspberry)

 ## Parts List:

 - Raspberry Pi 4 (4GB Model B)
 - 2.4" TFT LCD
 - TP-Link TL-WN722N V3.0
 - StarTech USB Extension
-- Some Random 64GB SD Card
+- Random 64GB SD Card
 - Renkforce 5 Port Ethernet Switch
 - OKdo Raspby Case